Home » Biography » Rabindranath Tagore

 The political stance of Tagore was a little ambiguous.
 Despite his criticism of imperialism, he backed the continuation of British rule in India.
 In his essay “The Cult of the Charka,” which was published in September 1925, he opposed Mahatma Gandhi’s “Swadeshi Movement.”
 He thought that the British and Indians should coexist and claimed that the British occupation of India was a “political symptom of our social disease.”

 He opposed nationalism and said it was one of the worst problems humanity had ever faced.
 Although he occasionally supported the “Indian Independence Movement,” he once said that “a nation is that aspect which a whole population assumes when organized for a mechanical purpose.”
 He even renounced his knighthood on May 30, 1919, in the wake of the “Jallianwala Bagh massacre.”
-Overall, his vision of a free India was based not on its independence from foreign rule, but on the inhabitants’ freedom of conscience, behavior, and thinking.
+Overall, his vision of a free India was based not on its independence from foreign rule, but on the inhabitants’ freedom of conscience, behaviour, and thinking.

-Awards & Achievements of Rabindranath Tagore
+Awards and Achievements of Rabindranath Tagore

 On November 14, 1913, Tagore received the “Nobel Prize in Literature” in recognition of his significant and groundbreaking literary achievements.
 In 1919, following the “Jallianwala Bagh massacre,” he renounced his 1915 knighthood.
 In 1940, “Oxford University” presented him with a Doctorate of Literature during a special ceremony held at Shantiniketan.